jakobkmar/KSpigot/guide/docs/setup/gradle.md

 ## Build your final plugin

 Run the Gradle task called `shadowJar`.
-Using IntelliJ IDEA, this can be done using the Gradle sidebar, where your can find the task under `Tasks > Shadow > shadowJar`.
+Using IntelliJ IDEA, this can be done using the Gradle sidebar, where you can find the task under `Tasks > Shadow > shadowJar`.
 Alternatively, you can also run `./gradlew shadowJar` in your terminal.